Centauri2442/VRCSubtitle/README.md

 If you wish to modify the animations for having the subtitle system open/close, make sure to stay within the existing animation timing/length!
 The specifics of each animation can easily be changed through the animator, but the animations themselves are controlled by the script!

 ---
+## Future Features
+- Ability to call events on specific subtitles, rather than just on Pause and End.

+---
 Copyright 2022 CentauriCore

 Licensed under the Apache License, Version 2.0 (the "License");